PixelMineStudio/PixelMiner/README.md

 - **Custom File Locations**: Work from any drive of folder path.
 - **Community-driven Conversions**: If a new pack format for Minecraft comes out you can edit the mapping files yourself without having to wait for any updates.
 - **Variable Injection** Text files can be injected with custom variables for things like pack.mcmeta or manifest.json files.
+- **File Fallbacks** Specify fallback files to be used during the build process if the pack is missing those files.
 - **Complex Atlas Creation**:
     - Grid style, where you either specify a list of images and it populates the grid
     - Sticker style, where you load each image and tell it exactly where you want it to go within a canvas